Chart Color Schemes

 Altona North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Altona North has high cultural diversity, with 37.1% of its population born overseas and 45.1% speaking a language other than English at home.
-Christianity is the main religion in Altona North, comprising 47.7% of people.
-Islam is overrepresented, making up 17.2%, compared to Greater Melbourne's average of 5.6%.
+Altona North has a high level of cultural diversity, with 37.1% of its population born overseas and 45.1% speaking a language other than English at home.
+The dominant religion is Christianity, accounting for 47.7% of the population.
+Islam is notably overrepresented, comprising 17.2%, compared to Greater Melbourne's average of 5.6%.

 Frequently Asked Questions - Diversity